Replit vs GitHub Codespaces: The complete comparison guide

 You're a bootstrap startup building an MVP with a $500 monthly budget that needs to cover development tools, hosting, and infrastructure.

-With Replit: Your $25/month Core subscription includes AI-powered development through Agent 3, hosting for your application, automatic SSL certificates, custom domain support, and deployment infrastructure.
+With Replit: Your $17/month plan includes AI-powered development through Replit Agent 4, hosting for your application, automatic SSL certificates, custom domain support, and deployment infrastructure.
 Everything runs on one bill with predictable costs.
 As your user base grows, the autoscaling deployment handles traffic increases without requiring you to become a DevOps expert.
 You spend your time building features, not managing infrastructure.

 Winner: Replit — The all-inclusive pricing eliminates surprise bills and lets non-technical founders focus on building their product rather than managing infrastructure complexity.